muchm001/cs290HW1/README.md

 # cs290HW1
-This is a demo readme
+This is a demo readme for CS290